blvckcoffee/file_tree_gadget/README.md

 # React File Tree Gadget

-## This is a browser-rendered file tree gadget designed to solidify React fundamentals
+This is a browser-rendered file tree gadget designed to solidify React fundamentals.

+Components were created to mimic the nested structure of a file system with collapsible folders.